 Endpoint security focuses on securing individual devices such as computers, smartphones, and IoT devices.
 Antivirus software, patch management, and device encryption are critical tools in this domain.

 IAM systems ensure that only authorized individuals have access to sensitive information and systems.
-Multi-factor authentication (MFA) and role-based access control (RBAC) are popular IAM solutions.
+Multi-factor authentication (MFA), role-based access control (RBAC), and PAM Solution contribute that enhances security by enforcing stringent access controls and monitoring privileged accounts.

 Despite preventative measures, breaches can occur.
 An effective incident response plan minimizes damage and ensures swift recovery.
+So, using PagerDuty alternatives can further improve incident management for faster response and recovery.
 Regularly updated response protocols and drills are crucial for preparedness.

 Understanding common cyber threats is the first step in building effective defenses.
 Here are some prevalent threats: